Adi-iitd/AI-Art/README.md

 ###  Content Cost

 The earlier layers of a ConvNet tend to detect lower-level features such as edges and simple textures, and the later layers tend to detect higher-level features such as more complex textures as well as object classes.
-Content loss tries to make sure that **generated** image G has similar content as the input image C and for that, we choose some layer's activations to represent the content of an image.
-*Practically, we'll get the most visually pleasing results if we choose a layer in the middle of the network - neither too shallow nor too deep.* Suppose we picked activations of **Conv_2** layer to represent the content cost.
+Content loss tries to make sure that "generated" image G has similar content as the input image C. For that, we need to choose some layer's activation to represent the content of an image. *Practically, we'll get the most visually pleasing results if we choose a layer in the middle of the network - neither too shallow nor too deep.* Suppose we picked activations of **Conv_3_2** layer to represent the content cost.
 Now, set the image C as the input to the pretrained VGG network, and run forward propagation.

 Let  a(C) be the hidden layer activations which will be a **nH * nW * nC** tensor.
-Repeat the same process for the generated image.
-Let  a(G) be the corresponding hidden layer activations.
-Then the **Content Cost** function is defined as follows:
+Repeat the same process for the generated image and let  a(G) be the corresponding hidden layer activations.
+Finally, the **Content Cost** function is defined as follows:

 ![3](https://user-images.githubusercontent.com/41862477/49682789-6772df80-fae0-11e8-8f7c-5805421e8121.JPG)

 nH, nW, and nC are the height, width and number of channels of the hidden layer chosen.
-In order to compute the cost Jcontent (C, G), it might also be convenient to unroll these 3D volumes into a 2D matrix, as shown below.
+In order to compute the cost **J***content* (C, G), it might also be convenient to unroll these 3D volumes into a 2D matrix, as shown below.

 ![1](https://user-images.githubusercontent.com/41862477/49682841-10b9d580-fae1-11e8-851f-ec9fbf37dd92.JPG)